AlexNykoliak/Social-Network/README.md

 # Social-Network
-REST API test task with two basic models: User &amp; Post.
+REST API test task with 4 basic models: Profile, Post, Like, Unlike.
 Opportunity to like/unlike, user signup, user login, post creation and analitics.
 Tried to make ​clean and usable REST API.
+App is devided for two parts: 'backend' - where we have our api and 'frontend' - which will help us to provide separation of concerns in the future when it will be necessary.
 Thank you for attention :)

 # Firing up Social Network project:
 With PIP: